Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ```

 Notes:
-V0 and V1 dissapeared with the addition of XCM v3.
+- V0 and V1 were removed with the addition of XCM v3.

 ---v